• Skip to primary navigation

 Puris on a platter with chutneys in the middle

-What is pani puri
+What is Pani Puri?

-• Puri - Is a crisp
+Puri - Is a deep fried bread

 How do you make the filling?